okoala/awesome-stars/README.md

 ## C++

+- [nodecv](https://github.com/xudafeng/nodecv) - Node.js binding to OpenCV
+- [node-memwatch](https://github.com/lloyd/node-memwatch) - A NodeJS library to keep an eye on your memory usage, and discover and isolate leaks.
 - [beringei](https://github.com/facebookincubator/beringei) - Beringei is a high performance, in-memory storage engine for time series data.
 - [libco](https://github.com/Tencent/libco) - libco is a coroutine library which is widely used in wechat  back-end service.
 It has been running on tens of thousands of machines since 2013.
 - [node-tensorflow](https://github.com/rchipka/node-tensorflow) - Native TensorFlow bindings for Node.JS